Bodhidharma's Shoe, Transcript with Notes,

 TEISHO IN THE DHARMA HALL

 "When it is time to get dressed, put on your clothes.
 When you must walk, then walk.
 When you must sit, then sit.
-Just be yourself in ordinary life, unconcerned in seeking for Buddhahood.
+Just be ordinary self, unconcerned in seeking for Buddhahood.
 When you are tired, lie down.
 The fool will laugh at you, but the wise man will understand."

 ROSHI RETURNS TO HIS QUARTERS